-- (a) In situations where Vietnam is the State of Occurrence, the CAAV shall ensure the forwarding of the notification of an accident or serious incident with a minimum of delay and by the most suitable and quickest means available to:

-- (1) The State of Registry;

-- (2) The State of the Operator;

-- (3) The State of Design;

-- (4) The State of Manufacture; and

-- (5) The International Civil Aviation Organization, when the aircraft involved is of a maximum mass of over 2250kg.

-- (b) In situations where Vietnam is the State of Registry and the CAAV institutes the investigation of an accident or serious incident, the investigator-in-charge shall forward a notification contain the format and content specified in Section 19.115, with a minimum of delay and by the most suitable and quickest means available, to the other States listed in paragraph (a).
+- (a) 15 In situations where Vietnam is the State of Occurrence, depends on the nature of the occurrence, CAAV shall report as required by any international organization that Vietnam is a member. - (b) In situations where Vietnam is the State of Occurrence, the Ministry of Transportation shall ensure the forwarding of the notification of an accident or serious incident with a minimum of delay and by the most suitable and quickest means available to: - (1) The State of Registry; - (2) The State of the Operator; - (3) The State of Design; - (4) The State of Manufacture; and - (5) The International Civil Aviation Organization, when the aircraft involved is of a maximum mass of over 2250kg. - (c) 16 In situations where Vietnam is the State of Registry and the CAAV institutes the investigation of an accident or serious incident, the investigator-in-charge shall forward a notification contain the format and content specified in Section

-- (c) In situations where Vietnam is either the State of Registry or the State of the Operator, if it is determined that the civil aviation authorities of the State of Occurrence is not aware of a serious incident, the CAAV shall forward a notification of such an incident to the:

-- (1) State of Design;

-- (2) State of Manufacture; and

-- (3) State of Occurrence